Can Raccoons Cause Damage and Are They Dangerous?

 What to do when you notice raccoon damage on your property

 While raccoons are tough and can be frustrating to deal with, if you know what they’re after, you can make your property less attractive to them.
-Here are a couple steps you can take.
+Here are a couple of steps you can take.

 - Secure your trash: Consider using a metal trash can, holding down the lid somehow and not leaving trash outside for long periods of time.